xiaoyue10131748/data_policy_analyzer/README.md

 ## Data_policy_analyzer
-The goal ofData Policy Analyzer(DPA) is to extract third-party  data  sharing  policies  from  an  SDK  ToS
+The goal of Data Policy Analyzer(DPA) is to extract third-party  data  sharing  policies  from  an  SDK  ToS

 ## Getting Started